 What separates a hardy geranium, such as Geranium Rozanne, from a half-hardy geranium or pelargonium?
-You might be surprised to know that there is some confusion out there, and the true hardy geranium sometimes gets mixed up with the other members of the Geraniaceae family.
+You might be surprised to know that there is some confusion out there!
+People sometimes confuse true hardy geraniums with the other members of the Geraniaceae family.

 It all started back in the 18th century.
-The hardy cranesbill and the pelargonium, coming from the same geranium family, had similar looks and people would call them by the same name.
-This was back before modern media and it was difficult for gardening and horticultural professionals to correct the masses, so the case of mistaken identity persisted, and confusion exists even today.
-But the differences between the two types of geranium are distinct.
+Hardy cranesbill and pelargonium, from the same geranium family, look similar and people would call them by the same name.
+This was way back before the rise of modern media and the internet!
+Therefore, gardening and horticultural professionals found it hard to correct the masses.
+So, the case of mistaken identity persisted.
+Unfortunately, sometimes confusion still exists today.
+However, the differences between the two types of geranium are distinct.

 Geraniums are Perennial

-One of the biggest differences between these two garden beauties is that a true hardy geranium is a perennial plant while the pelargonium is an annual.
-What that means is that a hardy geranium such as Rozanne will return after a dormant winter to bloom again without needing to be replanted.
-Pelargoniums, on the other hand, die off after their first blooming season and need to be replanted the following year.
+What are the biggest differences between these two garden beauties?
+A true geranium is a perennial plant while the pelargonium is an annual.
+Therefore, hardy geraniums return after a dormant winter without needing to be replanted.
+Meanwhile, pelargoniums die off after their first blooming season and need to be replanted the following year.

 Hardy Geraniums Have Symmetrical Petals

-If you were to look at a true geranium and pelargonium side by side, a big difference between the two would be immediately obvious.
-They both have five petals per flower, but the three bottom petals of the geranium are symmetrical and evenly distributed around the centre while the two upper petals are different in shape and size.
+Look at a true geranium and pelargonium side by side.
+Differences between the two are immediately obvious.
+They both have five petals per flower, but the three bottom petals of the geranium are symmetrical.
+The upper petals have different shapes and sizes and they are evenly distributed around the center.

 As you can see, the true hardy geranium is in a class all her own.
-A particularly hardy geranium like Geranium Rozanne will perform well in your garden as a beautiful ground cover, border option, or container decoration for years and years.
+Rozanne will perform well as a beautiful ground cover, border option, or container decoration for years and years.